For Education major requirements, please refer to the academic catalog.

 Develop a passion for subjects you love, an enjoyment of sharing knowledge with others, and a responsibility for making a difference in the lives of young people.

-- Build your leadership skills and character and gain an understanding in academic areas you need for a world community view.
+- Build your leadership skills and character while gaining an understanding in academic areas you need for a world community view.

 - Discover a lifelong love of learning and the depth of academic and practical knowledge needed for success.